Musa Qazimi: Trajectory

-Frustrated by their inability to obtain a victory in Durres, Qazimi's rebels retreated, and concentrated on surrounding areas in Central Albania.
-On June 23, Elbasan fell to the rebels despite some local resistance, and during the summer other cities followed in succession: Lushnja, Berat, Fier and Pogradec.
+Frustrated by their inability to obtain a victory in Durrës, Qazimi's rebels retreated, and concentrated on surrounding areas in Central Albania.
+On 23 June Elbasan fell to the rebels despite some local resistance, and during the summer other cities followed in succession: Lushnjë, Berat, Fier and Pogradec.
 In the fight for Pogradec, the rebels killed Gani Butka, the son of Sali Butka.
-Seeing their chance, Greek forces overran the regions of Permet, Korce and Tepelena, and the Greek "North Epirotes" met with Qamili in Pogradec, where they reached an agreement to fight their mutual enemies.
+Seeing their chance, Greek forces overran the regions of Përmet, Korçë and Tepelenë, and the Greek "North Epirotes" met with Qamili in Pogradec, where they reached an agreement to fight their mutual enemies.

-On September 3, Prince Wied fled the country, and two days later, the rebels captured Durres.
-On September 5, 1914, Musa Qazimi personally entered the Royal Palace of Durres, and rose the Ottoman flag there.
+On 3 September Prince Wied fled the country, and two days later, the rebels captured Durrës.
+On 5 September 1914, Musa Qazimi personally entered the Royal Palace of Durrës, and rose the Ottoman flag there.
 The rebels announced a "General Council" (Këshillin e Përgjithshëm) with Mustafa Ndroqi as president.
 Their first decision was to send a message to Istanbul asking the Sultan to unite Albania with Turkey or send a Muslim prince to his dependence.
 Afterwards, a new Turkish commission arrived from Istanbul to run the rebel forces as according to Turkish policy.